Real Bout Fatal Fury Special

 Characters have pretty deep movesets (with some particularly challenging inputs), giving them a solid variety of attacks.
 Special also adds new characters: Tung Fu Rue, Cheng Sinzan, Laurence Blood & Wolfgang Krauser (the new final boss).
 Even though he technically "died" in the prequel, Geese Howard also reappears as a hidden final boss in a special "Nightmare Match" (and is an unlockable playable character in the home versions).
 Real Bout Special also features hidden "extra" versions of Billy Kane, Blue Mary, Tung Fu Rue, and Andy Bogard (for a grand total of 22 playable fighters).

-While not the prettiest 2D fighter in 1996-1997, Real Bout Special shines in certain areas.
-The 2D character sprites show quite a bit of personality and have interesting attack animations and poses.
+While not the prettiest or flashiest 2D fighter released in 1996-1997, Real Bout Special manages to shine in certain areas.
+The colorful 2D character sprites definitely have personality and boast interesting attack animations and poses.
 The hand-drawn stages are well-designed and have unique atmosphere, especially since your character can move around on two planes.
-Furthermore, the stage introductions and time of day alterations between rounds are a nice touch, adding personality to each stage.
+Furthermore, the stage introductions and time of day alterations between rounds are an innovative touch, adding excitement and personality to each stage.
 Stages also have background interactions as characters get knocked into the walls, and even wall breaks (which are just for looks and don't effect gameplay).
 What's missing?
-Perhaps some ouch factor.
-Also, super moves don't have any screen-changing effects - making many of them anti-climactic.
+Perhaps some more ouch factor and aggression.
+Also, super moves don't have any screen-changing effects — making some of them slightly anti-climactic when compared to other 2D fighting games of the era.

 Terry back with his classic look.

 The music of Real Bout Special is pretty catchy, retaining the classic twangy, charismatic rock tracks of the series.
-On the flipside, the goofy-sounding announcer doesn't help the sound or mood of the game.
+On the flipside, the goofy-voiced announcer doesn't bring anything useful to the sound or mood of the game.
 Real Bout Special's announcer actually might be one of the most awful and annoying fighting game announcers in history.
 He never seems to shut up either.
 "Heeey, how's it goin' duuude...
 Have a Mexican!
 Choose ya favorite character!"
 Lay off the happy pills Mr. Announcer.
-The sound effects during attacks and specials are a bit tinny and don't quite jive with my ears, but the characters shouting out their iconic special moves overshadow the less-desirable sounds.
+The sound effects during attacks and specials are a bit tinny and don't quite jive with my ears, but the characters shouting out their iconic special moves overshadow some of the less-desirable sounds.

-A port of Real Bout Special was released on the PlayStation in 1998 (Japan only), entitled Real Bout Fatal Fury Special: Dominated Mind.
-The PS1 port features 2 additional playable characters (Alfred & White), along with a new anime intro.
+A port of Real Bout Special was released on the PlayStation in 1998 (Japan only) titled Real Bout Fatal Fury Special: Dominated Mind.
+The PS1 port features 2 additional playable characters (Alfred & White) and features a new anime intro.

 Page Updated: September 14th, 2023